Guddu Rangeela

 Guddu Rangeela is an Indian action black comedy film, directed by Subhash Kapoor.
 It stars Arshad Warsi, Amit Sadh and Ronit Roy in lead roles.
 The film is presented by Fox Star Studios and produced by Sangeeta Ahir.
 Guddu Rangeela has incorporated the Manoj-Babli honour killing case in the storyline.
+The film received mixed reviews upon release and was a major commercial failure at the box office.

 Plot

 Based in North India, Guddu Rangeela is a story about two cousins trying to make ends meet in the crime infested surroundings.
-Rangeela (Arshad Warsi) and Guddu (Amit Sadh) are orchestra singers by day and informants by night, acquiring measly pay offs from the information provided to local gangsters about the richest families in town, has fetched them an easy and safe way to subsist without getting their hands dirty in the bargain.
+Rangeela (Arshad Warsi) and Guddu (Amit Sadh) are orchestra singers by day and informants by night, acquiring measly pay offs from the information provided to local gangsters about the richest families in town, which has brought them an easy and safe way to live without getting their hands dirty in the bargain.
 Although cousins by blood, both are very much unlike each other.
-The love hate rapport of the two comes to be seen through the many dangerously funny circumstances that they are met with and their impromptu methods of saving their skin each time.
+The love,hate,relation of the two comes to be seen through the many dangerously funny circumstances,that they are met with and their impromptu methods of saving their skin each time.
 Having suffered a tragic past at the hands of the gang lord turned politician Billu Pahalwan (Ronit Roy); the antagonist of the tale; both are discreetly entangled in a 10-year-old legal battle against him through Gupta, an honest advocate fighting on their behalf.

 While the unorthodox and impulsive Guddu aspires to grow out of their hand to mouth way of life by executing the loot themselves, the comparatively self-righteous and mature Rangeela despises the idea of getting onto the dark side of the city's law.
 Like money, women too are Guddu's poison, who is time and again seen flirting and effortlessly pulling off one night stands.
 Rangeela on the contrary hasn't moved on from the tragedy that consumed his only love Babli (Shriswara) years back.
 Rangeela's prime motto has always been to overthrow his nemesis Billo, thus undoing the injustice and cruelty that transpired years back.
 Lucky enough, one such opportunity comes knocking.
 They kidnap Baby (Aditi Rao Hydari) looking to make an easy 1 million money in the process.
 In the process finds himself confronting the vicious and tyrannical Billo.
 What follows is a chaotic tale of redemption and payback.
 An ambition, a plan, a kidnapping and a To-and-Fro tale of victory and defeat leading up to a dramatic climax.